cocos-creator/examples/README.md

 - [Entity Movement](/guides/gameplay/entity_movement.md): moves an entity from one position to another overtime, with the help of `Entity.animate` function.
 - [Entity Movement with Update](/guides/gameplay/entity_movement_update.md): moves an entity from one position to another overtime.
 This time we hand crafted the position setting in `update` function called each frame.
+- Keyboard Input: catch keyboard input with `Fire.Input.on('keydown')`.
+- Character Controller: using Spineboy with skeleton animation, we move the character around with keyboard input.
+We show how to manipulate character moving speed with keyboard input and switch animation state with speed changes.

 ### UI